lpc-cnrs-amu/Multi-LEX/README.md

 English files are available here: https://zenodo.org/record/7214223 (DOI 10.5281/zenodo.7214223)<br>
 French files: https://zenodo.org/record/7214248 (DOI 10.5281/zenodo.7214248)

-The size of the files range 10MB to 300MB.
+The size of the files ranges from 10MB to 300MB.

 ### What's in it?